 PEP is now used less often.
-But if you need PEP, the earlier you start, the more likely it will work.
-PEP can be prescribed up to 72 hours after sex but the sooner it is started, the more likely it will work.
+But if you need PEP, the earlier you start, the more likely it is to work.
+PEP can be prescribed up to 72 hours after sex.
 Ideally, PEP should be started within 24 hours.

-- If you have a risk when you haven't been taking PrEP, or enough PrEP, contact a clinic to discuss whether you might need PEP. - Taking a double-dose of PrEP (if you still have some left) is a good idea as the earlier PEP is started the better it works.
+- If you have a risk when you haven't been taking PrEP, or enough PrEP, contact a clinic to discuss whether you might need PEP. - Taking a double-dose of PrEP (if you still have some) is a good idea as the earlier PEP is started the better it works.